cielavenir/rtipc/README.md

 That means, if they (somehow) move to more permissive license, this binding license will be changed accordingly.

 On the otherhand, if they unfortunately move to GPL, I will stop supporting this binding.

+(Note sure if licensing in LGPL/MIT dual is safer though...)